Philosophy for the Apocalypse: Ancient Wisdom in a World of Lies

 You are nothing.

-Find out what your core beliefs are and find out, by the way, how to tell people.
+Find out what your core beliefs are and find out, by the way, how to tell people, tell people what you think, but don't tell people how great it is that you think this.

-Some people love to say, Look what I think.
+Some people love to say, look what I think.

 Look what I believe.

-Look what I look what I see.
+Look what I see.

 Look what I believe.